MRJTM/Counting_System/README.md

 cmake,numpy,scipy,matplotlib,tqdm

 #### Development Tools
-If you just want to use the software, just download a .exe from Assets.
+If you just want to use the software, just download a .exe from [here](https://github.com/MRJTM/Counting_System/releases)
 <br>
 If you want to change the UI Interface, you need to install **QT==5.12**, and use the **QT-Creator** to design the UI.